 The Triatomine bugs that transmit Chagas disease exist in the southern United States but the particular species found in this region is not as effective of a transmitter of the parasite to humans.
 There are however widespread cases of dogs contracting the disease in the United States because they sometimes eat the bugs.

-Our specially designed photo platforms are being used by researchers throughout Latin America to help us develop our pattern recognition algorithm.
-As they take photos of their specimens with our platform the images are automatically uploaded to our server and our software identifies which specific species is in the image.
-Identifying which of the approximately 150 members of the Triatomine family is present will help guide treatment efforts and generate a much needed vector map using the metadata from the photos.
+As our collaborators take photos of their specimens with the device, the images are automatically uploaded to our server where software identifies which specific species is in the image.
+Knowing which of the approximately 150 members of the Triatomine family is present helps guide treatment efforts and generate a much needed vector map using the metadata from the photos.

 Our principal investigator Townsend Peterson of Kansas University joins the team for a lunch meeting in Merida to discuss next steps.